Hemmersfield/boilerplate/README.md

 $ git clone https://github.com/Hemmersfield/mcmnet-boilerplate.git
 ```

-Rename the project to suit your needs, e.g. 'my-new-website'.
+Rename the project to suit your needs, e.g. 'my-new-website'

 CD into the root and run the following command: